beatrizheav/ToDoApp/README.md

 **ToDo** is an intuitive application designed to help users efficiently organize, manage, and track their daily tasks.
 The system provides an easy-to-use interface for managing tasks, allowing users to assign different statuses (`to do`, `in progress`, `done`), set due dates, assign priorities, and categorize tasks based on activity type.

-To enhance personalization, users can create and manage custom categories, giving them more control over task organization.
+Users can create and manage custom categories to enhance personalization, giving them more control over task organization.
 Additionally, users have the ability to create a profile, upload an avatar, and log in or log out for a tailored experience.

-The application is built on a modern architecture, leveraging **MySQL** for real-time data management and user authentication, while **Express** handles backend operations and API requests, ensuring seamless communication between the front end and database.
+The application is built on a modern architecture, leveraging **MySQL** for real-time data management and user authentication, while **Express** handles backend operations and API requests, ensuring seamless communication between the front end and the database.
+___

 ### Main Features